vinsidious/gac/README.md

 ## How It Works

-gac analyzes your staged changes, repository structure, and recent commit history to generate high-quality commit messages with the help of large language models.
+gac analyzes your staged changes to generate high-quality commit messages with the help of large language models.

 ## How to Use